7 natural ways to beat stress, overcome anxiety and boost your health

 That’s why a barefoot walk feels like a breath of fresh air, or a swig of natural spring water.
 Nature feeds your soul as nothing else can.

 For some people, an idle mind makes for racing worries.
-But, because massages are so powerfully relaxing, it’s hard to keep any negative thought string going long.
+But, since massages are so powerfully relaxing, it’s hard to keep any negative thought string going long.

 You’re more likely to fall asleep than stress out.